needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 * **Low Overhead Mode** - If enabled, the GLES graphics driver will bypass validation code, potentially running faster.
 Disable this if you experience graphics instabilities.
 GLES only.
 * **Protected Context** - If enabled, the Oculus SDK will create a protected graphics context.
 This has a slight overhead, and should only be enabled if you know that you need a protected context.
 For example, if you display protected video content.
 * **Optimize Buffer Discards** - If enabled, the depth buffer contents will be discarded rather than resolved and the MSAA color buffer will be resolved rather than stored after rendering.
 This is a performance optimization that can possibly break rendering effects that sample from the depth buffer, such as camera stacking.
 Vulkan only.
-* **Focus Aware** - If enabled, the application will continue running when system overlays and menus are present.
+* **Focus Aware** - If enabled, whenever system overlays and menus are present, the application will continue running and disconnect from the controllers.
+Controllers will reconnect when the application regains focus.

 ## Technical details